houdini2nd/unifi/README.md

 # Install UniFi

 ### install_unifi_controller.sh
-Install the UniFi controller software on Linux (Ubuntu/Debian).
+Install the UniFi controller software on Linux (Ubuntu/Debian). -work in progress

 # UniFi Linux Utils
 A collection of helpful Linux / Unix scripts and utilities for admins of Ubiquiti (UBNT) UniFi products.